Croatan Fund for Recovery and Resilience

 Regenerative, organic, diversified farming practices create healthier soils and stronger business models that help rural communities bounce back more quickly from major events like Florence.
 Flooding will be far less severe when farmland and forests have more organic matter to retain moisture.
 Diversified farms are less reliant on the success of a single crop's harvest.
 Rural communities are more prepared when their local economies build wealth for their citizens rather than for distant corporations that place farmers into a new form of contractual dependency.

-The Fund will initially focus on making micro-loans and loan guarantees to farmers, entrepreneurs and small businesses, and field-building projects that embrace the longer-term imperatives of regional resilience.
+The Fund will initially focus on making micro-loan guarantees to farmers, entrepreneurs and small businesses, and field-building projects that embrace the longer-term imperatives of regional resilience.
 We aim to add strategic layers of patient capital to integrated capital stacks forged with like-minded partners who share our concerns for harnessing the power of investment for social good and ecological resilience.

 Fill out the form below to make a gift to the Institute using the Institute's secure PayPal donation processing site.

-Our online payment processor charges a service fee of approximately 3%.
+Our online payment processor charges a small service fee.
 You can donate via check if you wish to avoid this.

 PO Box 2044